kkevinkko/data-structures/lab/lab8/README.md

 * It's one of the methods in the try block that needs to implement the ```throws``` keyword in their header.
 * ```throw``` exception whenever it meets some criteria.

+# Coupling Exceptions with Consistency Checker methods
+* Consistency checker methods should throw exceptions.
+It should contain all the logic that checks invariant maintenance.
+* It should be called whenever you alter the state of the object.
+That is, checking if the class invariants are maintained.